bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_7.rst

 geckodriver) or a Chromium browser (through the chromedriver package).

-Depending on whether you are using ``conda`` or ``pip``, run one of the following commands to make sure you have all required packages installed:
+Depending on whether you are using ``conda`` or ``pip``, run one of the following commands to make sure you have all the required packages installed:

 .. panels::